 Residents react to youth homicides with fear, sadness, silence

 Nov.
-27—Darryl Lothery Jr. didn't know 14-year-old Jaylen Pryor, but the recent shooting death saddened him nonetheless.
+28—Darryl Lothery Jr. didn't know 14-year-old Jaylen Pryor, but the recent shooting death saddened him nonetheless.

 It hit home both figuratively and literally, as the eighth-grade Robinson Elementary School student was shot multiple times Nov.
 22 while sitting in a parked car roughly two houses away from Mr. Lothery's on the 700 block on Woodland Avenue.